When Tips & Unemployment Go Bad

 Unemployment Laws for Tips

-Take a look at Minnesota Statute 268.035.
-Under this law, the word tip appears next to the definition of wages.
-Also, an applicant should consider looking at the 30 plus cases that interpret the tip law.
-Unfortunately, the difference between a tip and wage can appear very confusing.
+The word tip appears next to the definition of wages.
+As a result, consider looking at the 30 plus Minnesota unemployment cases that interpret tip law.
+Unfortunately, the difference between a tip and wage can be very confusing.